Sisters of Charity of the Blessed Virgin Mary signed on in support of the following endorsements for justice:

 March 3, 2018: At the request of the Coalition on Human Needs, signed a letter urging a reduction in funding for immigration and border enforcement and passing permanent protections for “Dreamers.”
 A letter was given to Senators McConnell, Schumer, Cochran, and Leahy; and Representatives Ryan, Pelosi, Frelinghuysen, and Lowey.

 April 2, 2018: At the invitation of the National Taskforce to End Sexual and Domestic Violence, the BVMs signed a letter urging Congress to provide funding for life-saving programs including, the Violence Against Women Act, the Victims of Crime Act, the Family Violence Prevention and Services Act (FVPSA), and to address the need for an increase in housing programs and rural services.
 The BVMs asked that the FVPSA begin to meet some of the needs on tribal lands and serve more survivors of domestic and sexual violence.
-The letter was sent to Senators Shelby, Shaheed, Blunt, Murray, Collins, Reed, Boozman, and Tester; and Representatives Culberson, Serrano, Cole, DeLauro, Diaz-Balart, Price, Carter,
+The letter was sent to Senators Shelby, Shaheed, Blunt, Murray, Collins, Reed, Boozman, and Tester; and Representatives Culberson, Serrano, Cole, DeLauro, Diaz-Balart, Price, Carter, and Roybal-Allard.

 April 10, 2018: At the request of Pioneer Valley Project with notification from the Leadership Conference on Women Religious, the BVMs signed an organizational letter supporting federal funding that addresses domestic violence and sexual assault.
 The letter was in support of South Congregational Church in Springfield, Mass., that welcomed a woman from Peru and her two American-born children into sanctuary as she faced imminent deportation and separation from her family.
 The letter was sent to Springfield, Mass., Mayor Sarno.